Durenlab/LINGER/docs/scNN.md

 tar -xzf provide_data.tar.gz
 ```
 ## Prepare the input data
-We take sc data of mm10 as an examle.
+We take the sc data of mm10 as an example.
 The data is from the published paper (FOXA2 drives lineage plasticity and KIT pathway
 activation in neuroendocrine prostate cancer).
 The input data is the feature matrix from 10x sc-multiome data and Cell annotation/cell type label which includes:
 - Single-cell multiome data including matrix.mtx, features.tsv/features.txt, and barcodes.tsv/barcodes.txt